jxtngx/lightning-lab/README.md

 `lightninglab.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.

-`lightninglab.api` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).
+`lightninglab.serve` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).

 `lightninglab.lab` should contain code for the command line interface built with [Typer](https://typer.tiangolo.com/) and [Rich](https://rich.readthedocs.io/en/stable/).